Sustainability

 tonnes/yr

-At 250,000 tonnes/yr removal it will take 100 years to harvest INS in this 75km radius, longer than the time it took for the problem to evolve in the first place.
+At 250,000 tonnes/yr removal it will take 100 years to remove INS in this 75km radius, longer than the time it took for the problem to evolve in the first place.

 Invasive Native Scrub